30th March to 5 April 2020

 Tuesday 31st March – 1789 deaths – some poetry

 I had two really good online meetings today which lifted my spirits.
-The first was a catch up with my client New Shoots Photography.
+The first was a catch-up with my client New Shoots Photography.
 This is a collaboration between 2 very talented photographers.
 They run photography workshops helping amateur photographers to learn how to take great pictures using either a smartphone or a DSLR camera.
-Their face to face workshop are naturally postponed at the moment, so we brainstormed other options for the foreseeable future.
+Their face-to-face workshop is naturally postponed at the moment, so we brainstormed other options for the foreseeable future.
 It was really useful for me to get to know Liz and Nathalie better and to offer up some ideas that they are going to consider.
 Watch out for a newsletter coming soon to get the new stuff out into the world.

 Boris Bulletin: he’s still self-isolating so he sent the alien that is Michael Gove in his place.
 I cannot bear to watch or listen to the man, so I have no comment on what was discussed today.

 Instead, I have a different take on the situation: